-Dr. Jin’s research interests center on fashion brands’ internationalization, branding, consumers and retailing in emerging markets, and cross-cultural consumer and retail studies.
+Dr. Jin’s research interests center on fashion brands’ internationalization, branding, consumers and retailing in emerging markets, and innovative business model.
 Her research interests have expanded to innovation and competitiveness of small- and medium-sized enterprises and revitalization of the U.S. textile and apparel industry.
 She has secured approximately $1.6 million in grants from prestigious sponsors such as the U.S. Department of Agriculture, the U.S. Department of Education and the National Research Foundation of Korea.
 She has published more than 125 refereed papers in a wide range of top-tier journals across diverse relevant disciplines and has received numerous best research paper awards at professional conferences.
 In addition, she has published two books and four edited books for the series of Global Fashion Brand Management for which she serves co-series editor.

 In addition to research excellence, Dr. Jin displays a deep devotion to teaching.
 Her commitment to rigor and quality in instruction is demonstrated in the recognition and success of her graduate advisees, many of whom have received awards for their research at both the master’s and doctoral levels.
 She has advised 63 graduate students as either major advisor or committee member.
 The 12 Ph.D. advisees all secured assistant professor positions in the U.S., Korea and Taiwan.
 In 2009, she received the Outstanding Graduate Faculty Mentor Award from Oklahoma State University.

 Dr. Jin actively shares her expertise with the global textiles and apparel industry.
 Through funded projects in her specialty area of international apparel management, she has had opportunities to visit and work with industry executives and scholars throughout Europe and Asia and provide consulting services and workshops for them.
 She’s also been the keynote speaker at academic conferences and spoken at numerous lectures and seminars at different universities across the globe.